mpkingsley/lychee-docker/README.md

  --name your_desired_name_here

  Please note, that you'll need to have the database login handy, as the first time you login to the website, it will ask to be pointed to the correct database.

+   #Gotchas
+   The php.ini file uses a memory_limit of 512M.
+Make sure you adjust your memory/php.ini file appropriately to avoid OOM errors.